 With Power BI Desktop, you can now access SAP HANA databases.
 To use SAP HANA, you must have the SAP HANA ODBC driver installed on the local client computer for the Power BI Desktop's SAP HANA data connection to work properly.
 You can download the SAP HANA Client tools from SAP Development Tools, which contains the necessary ODBC driver.
 Or you can get it from the SAP Software Download Center.
 In the Software portal, search for the SAP HANA CLIENT for Windows computers.
 Since the SAP Software Download Center changes its structure frequently, more specific guidance for navigating that site isn't available.

-To connect to a SAP HANA database, select Get data, choose Database > SAP HANA Database, and then select Connect:
+To connect to an SAP HANA database, select Get data, choose Database > SAP HANA Database, and then select Connect:

-When you connect to a SAP HANA database, specify the server name.
-Then from the dropdown and input box, specify the port.
+When you connect to an SAP HANA database, specify the server name and specify the port.

 Supported features for SAP HANA

 This release has many capabilities for SAP HANA, as shown in the following list: